-- Create disruptive innovation-a dedication to using technology (software, artificial intelligence, and smart physics) to improve medical imaging and thus health care quality and access. - Continue to improve our high quality, high resolution, native 3D, reproducible image quality regardless of operator or breast size/tissue type breast imaging technology, as well as the techniques for quantifiable analysis, comparison, and training. - Partner with strategic business and distribution channels to address US market for breast imaging immediately and, other regions in the future, to place the QT Breast Scanner in hospitals, radiology centers, etc. and generate awareness of the benefits of QT Imaging technology. - · Perform small scale manufacturing internally to the Company and partner strategically for large scale manufacturing. - Introduce the first comprehensive body-safe imaging technology into the marketplace, enabling for the first-time well-person body imaging health screening, and the first health screening medical imaging for infants. - Expand the market by supporting additional Direct-to-Customer and Direct-to-Patient approaches to enable the ability to lower health care costs and increase access via personal medical imaging. - Provide a new social and economic opportunity for consumers to take control of some aspects of their own health care-such as imaging for minor injuries or medical conditions without needing a healthcare "gate-keeper." - Focus our intellectual capabilities and ethical framework to become unified in our mission to improve the quality and lower the cost of health care world-wide . . .
+- Create disruptive technological innovation (software, artificial intelligence, and smart physics) to improve medical imaging and thus health care quality and access. - Continue to improve our high quality, high resolution, native 3D, reproducible image quality regardless of operator or breast size/tissue type breast imaging technology, as well as the techniques for quantifiable analysis, comparison, and training. - Partner with strategic business and distribution channels to address the U.S. market for breast imaging immediately and, other regions in the future, to place the QT Breast Scanner in hospitals, radiology centers, etc. and generate awareness of the benefits of our technology. - Perform small scale manufacturing internally to the Company and partner strategically for large scale manufacturing. - Expand the market by supporting additional Direct-to-Customer and Direct-to-Patient approaches to enable the ability to lower health care costs and increase access via personal medical imaging. - Provide a new social and economic opportunity for consumers to take control of some aspects of their own health care-such as imaging for minor injuries or medical conditions without needing a healthcare "gate-keeper." - Focus our intellectual capabilities and ethical framework to become unified in our mission to improve the quality and lower the cost of health care world-wide . . .
 "It's about time."